-.5 Working Above Other Employees or the Public

-1 When the public or workers are exposed to the risk of falling objects, protective measures shall be planned and implemented, such as prohibiting access to the area or installing adequate overhead protection.

-.3 Cranes and Lifting Devices
+- .4 Workers shall be authorized to move on the bridge deck without walkways and without fall protection equipment provided that there are no unprotected openings and that they remain between the running rails.
+However, it is forbidden to work without proper fall protection. - Working Above Other Employees or the Public - .1 When the public or workers are exposed to the risk of falling objects, protective measures shall be planned and implemented, such as prohibiting access to the area or installing adequate overhead protection. - .3 Cranes and Lifting Devices - .1 General

-.1 General

-The Contractor shall have certificates of conformity and inspection, signed and sealed by a Professional Engineer and issued within the previous year, for all lifting equipment.

-- .2 Lift capacity shall be clearly indicated on all equipment.
-If requested, submit these certificates to the CN Representative 10 days before the equipment arrives on the site. - .3 The Contractor shall provide a drawing, signed and sealed by a Professional Engineer, illustrating the use of cranes, winches and other lifting devices. - .4 When cranes or lifting devices are used on CN structures, ensure that the capacity of the structure is sufficient to safely resist the various load configurations during all phases of construction, including assembly, use and dismantling.
-The drawing, signed and sealed by a Professional Engineer, shall include the following: - 1 The value of forces transmitted to the structure. - .2 Details of elements required to transmit those forces to the structure. - .3 Work procedures to be followed. - .4 The seal and signature of a Professional Engineer. - .5 Indicate the position(s) of crane(s) and location of outriggers relative to the existing structures. - .6 Obtain authorization from CN before suspending, attaching or erecting lifting devices on a CN structure or near track. - .7 Ensure that the maximum loads the structures can support are not to be exceeded and ensure compliance with trackside clearance diagrams. - .8 Determine the weights of loads to be lifted.
-Where weights are unknown or cannot be exactly determined by weighing loads, a Professional Engineer shall determine the weights through calculations. - .9 Keep a record of inspections for all lifting devices used at the work site.
-If requested, the Contractor shall make this record accessible to the CN Representative within 24 hours of such request. - .10 No loads are to be transported above workers. - .11 It is forbidden to use a lifting device closer than 10 metres (approximately 30 feet) from the nearest rail of any track without CN authorization and with Railway traffic protection.
+- .1 The Contractor shall have certificates of conformity and inspection, signed and sealed by a professional engineer and issued within the previous year, for all lifting equipment. - .2 Lift capacity shall be clearly indicated on all equipment.
+If requested, submit these certificates to the CN representative ten (10) days before the equipment arrives on the site - .3 The Contractor shall provide a drawing, signed and sealed by a professional engineer, illustrating the use of cranes, winches, and other lifting devices. - .4 When cranes or lifting devices are used on CN structures, ensure that the capacity of the structure is sufficient to safely resist the various load configurations during all phases of construction, including assembly, use, and dismantling.
+The drawing, signed and sealed by a professional engineer, shall include the following: - .1 The value of forces transmitted to the structure. - .2 Details of elements required to transmit those forces to the structure. - .3 Work procedures to be followed. - .4 The seal and signature of a professional engineer. - .5 Indicate the position(s) of crane(s) and location of outriggers relative to the existing structures. - .6 Obtain authorization from CN before suspending, attaching, or erecting lifting devices on a CN structure or near track. - .7 Ensure that the maximum loads the structures can support are not to be exceeded and ensure compliance with trackside clearance diagrams. - .8 Determine the weights of loads to be lifted.
+Where weights are unknown or cannot be exactly determined by weighing loads, a professional engineer shall determine the weights through calculations. - .9 Keep a record of inspections for all lifting devices used at the work site.
+If requested, the Contractor shall make this record accessible to the CN representative within twenty-four (24) hours of such request. - .10 No loads are to be transported above workers. - .11 It is forbidden to use a lifting device closer than 10 metres (approximately 30 feet) from the nearest rail of any track without CN authorization and with Railway traffic protection.